fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

-> Would a developer need to read/learn about TDD before reading/learning BDD?﻿

-> Do I have to work in a TDD way?

-> Could you do a video on what a junior php developer needs to know?

-> What is going to be the best paying computer language in 2019?
-Which will be the hippest?

-> What are the top rules a programmer must follow?

-> Are computer programmers often underpaid?

 > As a programmer, how well do you keep your computer?

-> How can I learn to write exceptional CSS?

 > How do I get out of tutorial purgatory?